Jumio/mobile-sdk-ios/docs/integration_guide.md

 Adapt your Podfile and add the pods according to the product(s) you want use.
 Check the following example how a Podfile could look like, with a list of all available Jumio pods:

-⚠️⚠️&nbsp;&nbsp;**Note:** Please do not include everything!
+⚠️&nbsp;__Note:__ Please do not include everything!
 Make sure to **only** use pods that provide to the services you need!
 It's only possible to add 1 core functionality, but as many addons as needed.

 ```
 source 'https://github.com/CocoaPods/Specs.git'